machmetoglouiliaz/full-stack-angular-udemy-ecommerce-scripts/README.md

 - Download the scripts (you can click on them separately and from the menu right top side(3 dots), choose download)
 - Run the scripts as shown in the course
 - Put the images to the directory `./public/images/products` instead of `./src/assets/images/products`
 - The app should be running now with images!
-(If you have any question, you can leave an issue on this repo at GitHub, I will return asap)
+(If you have any question, you can leave an issue on this repo, I will return as soon as possible)